learreDHDK/ccode/README.md

 <h2>Metadata and RDF assertion</h2>
 <p>In order to make our data reusable and interoperable, we provided them with their metadata, following the <a href="DCAT_AP_2.0.0.pdf">DCAT_AP (v 2.0.0)</a> documentation.</p>
-<p>The metadata was added both at the beginning of the xml documents (our final datasets) and incorporated into some tables on the <a href="https://learredhdk.github.io/ccode/">website</a> of the project.
+<p>The metadata were added both at the beginning of the XML documents (our final datasets) and incorporated into some tables on the <a href="https://learredhdk.github.io/ccode/">website</a> of the project.
 </p>
 <p>We provided metadata for the whole catalogue (including the three datasets) and for each dataset individually.
-Moreover the RDF assertion for the metadata following the Turtle serialization has been released.
+Moreover the RDF assertion for the metadata, following the Turtle serialization, has been released.
 This is accessible from the website as well.
 </p>

 <h2>Conclusion</h2>